gbif/ipt/dataHostingCentres.md

 ## Norway

-[GBIF Norway](http://www.gbif.no/) provides helpdesk support to new publishers in Norway, and hosting support for datasets on the [GBIF Norway IPT](http://data.gbif.no/ipt/).
-Please contact GBIF Norway <gbif-drift@nhm.uio.no> for assistance.
+[GBIF Norway](http://www.gbif.no/) provides helpdesk support to new publishers in Norway, and hosting support for datasets on the [GBIF Norway IPT](http://ipt.gbif.no/).
+Please contact GBIF Norway <helpdesk@gbif.no> for assistance.

 ## Portugal